 I’ve spent years refining my approach—documenting weddings in a way that feels like movie stills and intentional without being intrusive.
 I work with couples who value real moments over staged ones, and I structure my pricing to reflect that.

 I shoot both 35mm film and digital, which means you’re getting something deeper than standard wedding photos.
 Film has a richness, imperfection, and texture that digital can’t replicate.
 Blending the two creates a fuller, more honest story of your day.
-As well a the extra cost of film, to demystify its around 50-60 a roll for high resolution scans plus the film.
+As well a the extra cost of film, to demystify its around 50-60 a roll for high resolution scans plus the film, and the additional camera bodies some cost me well over 2k per body.
 And the extra step of sending in or hand delivering the film to my scan store.

-Other photographers with a similar artistic, film-based style in NYC and Philly charge anywhere from $8,000-$15,000 for this level of storytelling.
-I Really try to keep my pricing on the middle end of this margin, I am also middle class and love working with folks I can relate to, and can relate to me.
-As well as prefering a more laid back wedding vs the 500k productions that tend to want the 15-30k wedding photographer and to be publish in vogue, of course I care about vogue in theory, I have an ego, but I don’t read vogue and I really don’t care.
-I am more earthy than that.
+Other photographers with a similar artistic, film-based style in NYC and Philly charge anywhere from $10,000-$15,000 for this level of storytelling.
+I Really try to keep my pricing in the middle end of this margin, I am also middle class and love working with folks I can relate to, and can relate to me.
+As well as preferring a more laid back wedding vs the 500k productions that tend to want the 15-30k wedding photographer and to be publish in vogue, of course I care about vogue in theory, I have an ego, but I don’t read vogue and I really don’t care.

-I hope this helped to illuminate more about pricing and about my price structure.
+I hope this helped to illuminate more about pricing and about my price structure and a little about the industry.